MobileProto16/Mobile-Proto-16/lesson2/README.md

 # Lesson 2 - Github and an Intro to Java

+**Note**: The assignment for this lesson will be pretty time consuming and tricky if you don't have any Java exposure.
+It's our hope that after completing it you will feel comfortable enough to dive headfirst into Android Development.
+Start early, and be proactive about getting help/using outside resources to complete the assignment.

+Submit the completed assignment [here](https://goo.gl/forms/AWH6hrJB0tXct1tk1).

 Before starting this lesson, make sure to pull the upstream branch into your current one, and push your changes to be able to view the updates on Github.

 ```